Grey-headed swamphen

 The grey-headed swamphen (Porphyrio poliocephalus) is a species of swamphen occurring from the Middle East and the Indian subcontinent to southern China and northern Thailand.
 It used to be considered a subspecies of the purple swamphen, but was elevated to full species status in 2015; today the purple swamphen is considered a superspecies and each of its six subspecies groups are designated full species.

+It is a large greyish-blue to greyish-purple wetland bird 43 cm long with a pale grey head, and a stout red bill.
+The wings are greenish, and the legs red.
+It occurs in marshes and jheels.

 The male has an elaborate courtship display, holding water weeds in his bill and bowing to the female with loud chuckles.